Skip to content

 When is the Polk County tax certificate sale?

 Online sale on the advertised day, no later than June 1 each year.
 Registration and bidding happen on the county's online platform.
-Always confirm the exact date with the Tax Collector before the sale.
+Always confirm the exact date with the County Tax Collector before the sale.

 Tax Sale Atlas publishes educational information about public tax sale processes.
 This is not legal, financial, or investment advice.
 Rules, dates, and fees change; confirm with the county office before you bid.

-Explore all 67 Florida counties
+Browse all 67 Florida counties

 Compare sale calendars, platforms, and rules across the state, or read the guides before you bid.

-Call Tax CollectorOpen auction
+Call Tax Collector for Polk CountyOpen auction